 Apply sunscreen 20 minutes before you go outside and re-apply again every two hours (whether or not the label tells you to do this).

 Remember to reapply after swimming or excessive sweating.

 If you have an allergic reaction to a sunscreen, try another brand or look for a fragrance-free product such as a toddler or sensitive sunscreen.
 A doctor or chemist could also offer advice about choosing another product.

 For information about sunscreen application in childcare see Sun protection for children

 Sunscreen and nanoparticles

 Nanotechnology has been used in sunscreens for many years.
 To date, the Cancer Council's assessment, drawing on the best available evidence, is that nanoparticulates used in sunscreens do not pose a risk.
-However, we continue to monitor research and welcome any new research that sheds more light on this topic.
+We continue to monitor research on this topic.